kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ### Total Views

-Total Views has the total no. of visitors for his/her domain.
+Total Views has the total no. of visitors on your localised website.

 ## Premium Translation Tab